 ABSTRACT

 The rapid evolution in technology has found its way to introducing novelty in today’s live music performances.
-Music Interaction Design is a field dedicated to the enhancement of musical creativity by introducing new interaction methods between the performer and the system.
+Music Interaction Design is a field dedicated to the enhancement of musical creativity by adopting new interaction methods between the performer and the system.
 This paper presents the development of an interactive instrument for a musical performance adapted to the needs of a specific singer.
 A key component of our work is the combination of hand motion recognition and audio signal processing which is regulated by this type of interaction.
 We describe the development methodology but we also focus on our collaboration with a well-known singer to conceptualize and then refine this tool until the development of the final product.
 At the end of this report, we defined an evaluation strategy, collecting feedback with a questionnaire addressed to the singer.
 The aim of the latter is to help other engineers that would like to develop cutting-edge technologies working alongside artists.

 Index Terms— Music interaction design, artist interaction, hand gesture recognition, vocal harmonizer, live performance